 In summer 2020, the Mental Ill-Health Prevention and Recovery Programme was formed in response to the impact of the Covid-19 pandemic on the mental health and wellbeing of our communities.

-Driven by the three mental health Trusts in south London (SWLStG, SLaM and Oxleas), the programme has support from all local authority partners (councillors and leaders), South West London and South East London Integrated Care Systems, Healthwatch organisations and several community organisations.
+Supported by the three mental health Trusts in south London (SWLStG, SLaM and Oxleas), the programme is backed by all local authority partners (councillors and leaders), South West London and South East London Integrated Care Systems, Healthwatch organisations and several community organisations.